Bolto720/logue/README.md

 # Logue

-The start of a true roguelike, written using Rust.
+The start of a true roguelike, written in the Rust programming language.
+You can move, attack, gather items... but that's about it at the moment.

 Try it at http://logue.knight-net.co.uk/ which is a WASM compiled version.

+Use the arrow keys to move, g to collect an item and i to show your inventory.